dynalogin/dynalogin/phpMyID-dynalogin/README-dynalogin.txt

 Edit MyID.config.php
 - change the username so that it matches a username in the dynalogin user list

-Edit dynalogin.php
-- update the hostname and port, should match the details used by dynalogind
+- update the dynalogind hostname and port, should match the details used by dynalogind

 Rename MyID.config.php to index.php